-The fund is a equity fund which means a higher risk but also the potential for higher return.
-The investments are concentrated to securities in North America, which means the risk in the fund can be higher than an investment in a diversified global fund that distributes its investments across several regions.
+The fund is a equity fund which means a higher risk, but also the potential for a higher return.
+The investments are made globally, although there may be an emphasis in equities listed in the US, which means that the risk in the fund can be slightly higher than that of a fund with a greater geographic distribution.
+The fund's investments are made in limited number of issuers, which means that the fund has a higher concentration risk than that of a fund that invests in a greater number of issuers.
 The fund has a currency risk, which means that the returns and the risk are affected by changes in exchange rates.
 The fund has share classes in various currencies, which means that the returns and the risk can vary across different share classes.

-The fund may invest in derivatives as part of its investment focus to increase returns in the fund fluctuations and to create leverage.
-The volume of trading is limited where applicable and is expected to have a marginal impact on the fund's risk profile.
+The fund may invest in derivatives as part of its investment focus to increase returns in the fund and to create leverage.
+Investments in derivatives can increase the fund's sensitivity to market fluctuations.

 A sustainability risk is an environmental-, social-, or corporate governance-related event or condition that, should it occur, could cause an actual or potential significant adverse impact on a company's value.
 Accordingly, environmental-related, as well as social-, or governance-related events can arise from a company's own business operations or from events that occur independently of the company.
-The sustainability risks in the fund are systematically measured and followed up
+The sustainability risks in the fund are systematically measured and followed up.

 The sustainability risk in the fund is measured using Sustainalytics' methodology to assess sustainability risks.
-During the year, the overall sustainability risk for the fund is considered to be low and is 19.13 on a scale of 0 to 100
+During the year, the overall sustainability risk for the fund is considered to be low and is 17.98 on a scale of 0 to 100.